-Sexual Orientation (bisexual, gay, heterosexual and lesbian people) YES The Arts Award service collates sexual orientation data and the 2020-2022 data highlights that 17% of the young people using the service are bisexual, gay, or lesbian As section 7 Child Poverty (Children and young people in families living on less than 60% of national median income before housing costs.
+Г T Sexual Orientation (bisexual, gay, heterosexual and lesbian people) YES The Arts Award service collates sexual orientation data and the 2020-2022 data highlights that 17% of the young people using the service are bisexual, gay, or lesbian As section 7 Child Poverty (Children and young people in families living on less than 60% of national median income before housing costs.
 In B&H around 22% of all children.)
-YES The Arts Award service collates child poverty data and the 2020-2022 data highlights that 46% of the young people using the service are living in poverty As section 7 Other groups relevant to this proposal (Specific and relevant to the service, including but not only: carers, people experiencing domestic or sexual violence, looked after children, homeless people) YES This programme targets young people presenting with emotional distress (poor mental health), CiC, Care Leavers (with SEND) and other vulnerable young people that are disengaged from education, training or employment.
-This would prevent them being supported to achieve a nationally accredited award and reintegrate them back into education, training or employment The award is carefully tailored and delivered to meet each individual young person's needs, resulting in a high level of success in engaging and sustaining participation from young people with severe mental health issues including young people who find engaging with other services difficult.
-As section 7 9.
-Full EIA?
-No there is sufficier nt equality monitoring information held by the se ervice to understand the impact of the proposal.
+YES The Arts Award service collates child poverty data and the 2020-2022 data highlights that 46% of the young people using the service are living in poverty As section 7 Other groups relevant to this proposal (Specific and relevant to the service, including but not only: carers, people experiencing domestic or sexual violence, looked after children, homeless people) YES This programme targets young people presenting with emotional distress (poor mental health), Children in Care, Care Leavers (with SEND) and other vulnerable young people that are disengaged from education, training, or employment.
+This would prevent them being supported to achieve a nationally accredited award and reintegrate them back into education, training, or employment The award is carefully tailored and delivered to meet each individual young person's needs, resulting in a high level of success in engaging and sustaining participation from young people with severe mental health issues including young people who find engaging with other services difficult.
+As section 7

-How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
+No there is sufficient equality monitoring information held by the service to understand the impact of the proposal How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 Via monitoring if the virtual school team are reaching this targeted group and if they can offer alternative programmes, numbers, demographics and accreditations gained will be evaluated within this service.
-10. Monitoring and Evaluation The Youth Participation team will monitor requests/referrals for support within the groups of young people adversely affected, the numbers of request that can be referred on to other services and report any gaps in support for those young people.
+The Youth Participation team will monitor requests/referrals for support within the groups of young people adversely affected, the numbers of request that can be referred on to other services and report any gaps in support for those young people.
 Possible increase in complaints if the service is no longer available/ further limiting options for those very vulnerable groups of young people, as listed previously.
 Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.
-11. Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) A reduction in the youth service and youth led grants would reduce provision to these programmes and cumulatively a reduction the young people that could have been directed to the Youth Arts Award.
+A reduction in the youth service and youth led grants would reduce provision to these programmes and cumulatively a reduction the young people that could have been directed to the Youth Arts Award.